fvhde/fvhde.github.io/_posts/2023-10-28-compare-cypress-playwright.md

 ## Summary - Playwright

 I found Playwright relatively straightforward to get up and running quickly, and am impressed by the utility and intuitiveness of codegen and traceviewer.
-We use a simple example [above](#traceviewer) for traceviewer but it definitely enables quick and effective reporting and debugging, and the codegen tool did help in finding the more awkward page elements which were more difficult in Cypress.
+We used a simple example [above](#-traceviewer) for traceviewer but it definitely enables quick and effective reporting and debugging, and the codegen tool did help in finding the more awkward page elements which took more time in Cypress.

 # Cypress versus Playwright